-Renee’s warm and non-judgmental personality immediately puts parents at ease.
-Through custom sleep plans, 1:1 consultations, ongoing parental support, guest lectures, and group classes, she empowers parents to teach their children to become healthy sleepers.
+My reputation for having a warm and non-judgmental personality immediately puts parents at ease.
+Through custom sleep plans, behavior recaps, 1:1 consultations, ongoing parental support, guest lectures, and group classes, my goal is to empower parents to teach their children to become healthy sleepers and to turn parenting challenges into learning opportunities.
+Together we can decrease the struggle and increase the cooperation with your children to help make parenting enjoyable and fun.

 Education and Training